awes145-neo/Wolf4Mac/README.md

 - macOS 26.6.2, MacBook Air (M5, 2025)
 - macOS 12.7.6, Mac mini (i5, 2014)

+The releases are currently compiled for ARM64, soon Intel binaries will be available.

 # Why can't I just use Presto's fork for compilation already?
 Long story short: it's broken.
 Files aren't placed where they're supposed to be and, all in all, it's just a big, giant, heaping mess.